hyplabs/AlgoSwap/docs/protocol.md

 We can solve to get `token2_deposit = token1_deposit * TOTAL_TOKEN2_BALANCE / TOTAL_TOKEN1_BALANCE`.
 Likewise `token1_deposit = token2_deposit * TOTAL_TOKEN1_BALANCE / TOTAL_TOKEN2_BALANCE`.

-When `TOTAL_LIQUIDITY_TOKEN_BALANCE` is 0 (which also implies that one or more of `TOTAL_TOKEN1_BALANCE` or `TOTAL_TOKEN2_BALANCE` are 0), this means that the user adding liquidity is the very first liquidity provider.
+When `TOTAL_LIQUIDITY_TOKEN_DISTRIBUTED` is 0 (which also implies that one or more of `TOTAL_TOKEN1_BALANCE` or `TOTAL_TOKEN2_BALANCE` are 0), this means that the user adding liquidity is the very first liquidity provider.
 In this special case, User is able to control the exchange rate, but this can only happen when User is the very first liquidity provider.
 User would be advised to deposit amounts of TOKEN1 and TOKEN2 that are equal in value on other exchanges, or else arbitrageurs will quickly skim off the difference.

 So, if User is sending `x` of Token 1, they need to send `x * TOTAL_TOKEN2_BALANCE / TOTAL_TOKEN1_BALANCE` of Token 2 as well, in order to keep the instantaneous exchange rate the same.